Douglas Kearney

-Douglas Kearney (born 1974) is an American poet, performer and librettist.
+Douglas Kearney (born 1974) is an American poet, performer, and librettist.
 Kearney grew up in Altadena, California.
-His work has appeared in Nocturnes, Jubilat, Beloit Poetry Journal, Gulf Coast, Poetry, Pleiades, Iowa Review, Callaloo, Boston Review, Hyperallergic, Scapegoat, Obsidian, Boundary 2, Jacket2, Lana Turner, Brooklyn Rail, and Indiana Review.
-In 2012, his and Anne LeBaron's opera, Crescent City, premiered and received widespread praise.
-He is currently an associate professor at the University of Minnesota.
+His work has appeared in journals and magazines including Poetry, Boston Review, and The Brooklyn Rail.
+His collection Sho won the 2022 Griffin Poetry Prize and was a finalist for the 2021 National Book Award for Poetry.
+His collection I Imagine I Been Science Fiction Always was a finalist for the 2026 Pulitzer Prize for Poetry.
+In 2012, Anne LeBaron's opera Crescent City, with a libretto by Kearney, premiered to critical praise.
+He is a professor at the University of Minnesota.

 Education

-Kearney attended Howard University as an undergraduate.
-He graduated from California Institute of the Arts, with an MFA (2004).
+Kearney received a B.A. from Howard University and an M.F.A. from California Institute of the Arts.

 Awards and honors

-Kearney has received multiple notable fellowships, including the Cave Canem Fellowship (2000-02), Bread Loaf Writer's Conference Fellowship (2004), Callaloo Creative Writer's Workshop Fellowship (2004-05), and Returning Fellowship at the Idyllwild Summer Arts Poetry Workshop (2007).
+Kearney is a graduate and fellow of Cave Canem, and has received support from the Idyllwild Summer Arts Poetry Workshop, the Callaloo Creative Writing Workshops, and the Bread Loaf Writers' Conference.

 In 2007, the Poetry Society of America named Kearney a Notable New American Poet.
-The following year, he was part of the National Poetry Series.
-Kearney wrote the libretto for George Lewis's opera The Comet, which was named as one of two finalists for the 2025 Pulitzer Prize in Music.
+The following year, his second full-length collection, The Black Automaton, was selected for the National Poetry Series.
+Kearney wrote the libretto for George Lewis's opera The Comet, which was a finalist for the 2025 Pulitzer Prize for Music.